Figure-8 Wind-Up

 - Slingshot Wind-UpThe slingshot wind-up is a simplified fast-pitch delivery in which the pitcher raises the arm straight back to about shoulder height in a single motion, then brings it forward through just one pass of the arm circle before release.

-- Drop Step (Pitching Wind-Up)The drop step is a wind-up style in which the pitcher steps back and slightly to the side with the non-pivot foot before driving forward, using the extra backward motion to build additional momentum toward the plate.
+- Drop Step (Pitching Wind-Up)The drop step is a wind-up style in which the pitcher steps back and slightly to the side with the non-pivot foot before driving forward.
+This uses the extra backward motion to build additional momentum toward the plate.

 - Arm CircleThe arm circle is the full 360° rotation of the pitching arm around the shoulder joint that defines the fast-pitch windmill delivery and stores elastic energy for release.